Out of Balance

 When EIRs are initially released for review as a "Draft EIR," everyone has 30 days to review and submit comments in support or against the proposed project design and alternatives.
 Sometimes 45 days are required and sometimes extensions are granted.

-Once the comment period is over, the lead agency prepares responses.
-They then re-release a "Final EIR" with answers - including the infamous "comment noted" response - or further mitigation details.
+Once the comment period is over, the lead agency takes all the comments and responds to them.
+They then re-release a "Final EIR" which responds to input, answering questions or further explaining the project or mitigation details.
 This can be the only time to get questions answered.
 Substantive project changes are supposed to trigger another draft, but often they go straight into the final EIR directly.